Viktoria-Orl/postViewer/README.md

-homework-4

-- add routes for user posts, comments, albums, photos, and todos
-- create mocks and pages
-- routing in Router.tsx
-- add navigation in UserTabs.tsx
-- implement custom hook usePosts to get posts
+homework-6

+- split types into entity-specific files and update imports
-- add back button to posts page
+- add generic ItemList<T> and refactor pages to use it with unified props